How to get a dog to take a pill

-- The animal is unable to escape (they are shut in a consulting room).
+- Your dog can’t escape as they are shut in a consulting room.

-- If the dog is small, they are placed on the table so they are easy to reach and handle properly.
+- If your dog is small, they are placed on the table so they are easy to reach and handle properly.

 - There is little drama in preparation, usually, the vet will be talking to you and then just pop in the tablet when everyone (dog included) is distracted.

-- If things are slightly more ‘stressed’ they will get an extra pair of hands to help.
+- If things are slightly more tense, they will get an extra pair of hands to help.

 These little, but probably unnoticed points, are a major part of the reason your vet seems so successful.

 Some dogs, especially the very food motivated ones, can be tempted to eat their pills in some form of treats.
-There are now special, strongly flavoured, ‘doughy’ treats on the market specifically to allow you to pop the pill in the treat and then into your dog.
-Homemade versions should generally be a bit ‘sticky’ so that they cling to the tablet and mask the flavor well, things such as butter, cucumber or lumps of ham are commonly used tactics.
+There are now special, strongly flavoured, dog pill pocket treats on the market specifically to allow you to pop the pill in the treat and then into your dog.
+If using a homemade alternative, the best foods to hide dog pills in should generally be a bit ‘sticky’ so that they cling to the tablet and mask the flavour well.
+Things such as butter, cucumber or lumps of ham are commonly used tactics.
 It is best to start out with a few empty treats before you load them up.

 Widely available from the vets, these often work best for small dogs.
 The idea behind them is you can push the tablet to the back of the pet’s throat without losing your fingers.
 It does require practice and is not infallible, however once mastered, it can be effective.